oardid/reading-notes/ops-301/Windows Server.md

 ### How does the way Windows Server receives updates differ from Windows Home and Pro?
 Windows server Can disable updates entirely through group policy
 ### Does Windows Server have different hardware requirements than Windows Home or Pro?
-They have similar hardware but the windows pro are more expensive
+They have similar hardware but the windows server are more expensive